ivanc998/IN-Portfolio/README.md

 # IN-Portfolio
-Proyectos personales enfocados directamente en aplicación de ciertas herramientas para el análisis de datos.
+Personal projects focused directly on the application of certain tools for data analysis.

-Autor.
+Author.
 Iván Gustavo Nieto